-A total of seven main areas of flood risk have been identified through Stage 1 and are shown on Map 1: Areas of Flood Risk.
+A total of six main areas of fluvial flood risk have been identified through Stage 1 and are shown on Map 1: Areas of Flood Risk.
 These will now be assessed individually, considering the development proposed under this amendment for each site.

-- I. A greenfield parcel of land to the north of the plan area, off the N78 is zoned for Industrial.
-Under this amendment this site is proposed for Phase 2 zoning, i.e. development cannot take place during the lifetime of this LAP. - II.
-Parcels of land to the south of the plan area in Ballyhimmin, accessed from the N78 are zoned for Industrial.
-These sites have all been developed, or have permissions for development, and the permissions have taken flood risk into account.
-Although the land is zoned for Industrial use, no buildings are constructed or permitted in the area of flood risk and there is no conflict between flood risk and development.
-No change is proposed to this zoning under this Amendment. - III.
+- I. A greenfield parcel of land to the north of the plan area, off the N78 was zoned for Industrial.
+This site is now proposed for Phase 2 zoning, i.e. development cannot take place during the lifetime of this LAP. - II.
+A large portion of land in the centre of town is zoned for Open Space.
+The uses allowed in this zone are all water compatible, which, in line with Table 3.2 of the Guidelines2, is appropriate development in an area of flood risk. - III.
+Parcels of land to the south of the plan area in Ballyhimmin, accessed from the N78 were zoned for Industrial.
+These sites are now proposed for Agriculture.
+According to Table 3.1 of the Guidelines, the uses allowed in this zone are less vulnerable, which are appropriate uses in Flood Zone B. This FRA does not identify Flood Zones A or B, but any development proposed in this area will have to satisfy the development management justification test, which will ensure that only appropriate uses are permitted in an area of flood risk. - IV.
 Land to the rear of houses along the Kilkenny Road is zoned for residential.
 This land comprises the back gardens of houses along the Kilkenny Road, so it is not intended that new residential development would be permitted here.
 Therefore there is no conflict between flood risk and development.
-No change is proposed to this zoning under this Amendment. - IV.
-A site containing the SOS Kilkenny building is zoned for industrial.
+No change is proposed to this zoning under this Amendment. - V. A site containing the SOS Kilkenny building (Castlecomer Enterprise Centre) is zoned for industrial.
 Although the land is zoned for Industrial use, no buildings are constructed or permitted in the area of flood risk and there is no conflict between flood risk and development.
-No change is proposed to this zoning under this Amendment. - V. A large portion of land in the centre of town is zoned for Open Space.
-The uses allowed in this zone are all water compatible, which, in line with Table 3.2 of the Guidelines, is appropriate development in an area of flood risk. - VI.
-A greenfield site to the south of the Castlecomer Stream is zoned for Mixed Use.
-Under this amendment this site is proposed for Phase 2 zoning, i.e. development cannot take place during the lifetime of this LAP. - VII.
-The remaining parcels comprise previously developed, brownfield and underutilised sites in the town centre, zoned for a mixture of General Business, mixed use and residential.
+No change is proposed to this zoning under this Amendment. - VI.
+The remaining parcels comprise previously developed, brownfield and underutilised sites in the town centre, zoned for a mixture of General Business, mixed use, industrial, open space, community facilities and residential.
 No change is proposed to this zoning under this Amendment.